metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 If you prefer not to use a VPC, that's fine.
 But one thing to note is that some EC2 instance types (t2.\* specifically) are not available outside of a VPC, so if you choose to not use a VPC then make sure and pick appropriate instance types.

 If you are launching your Metabase inside of a VPC you'll now need to check a few boxes to enable your application to work inside your VPC subnets.
-Click "Modify" on this Network box to set things up.
+Click `Modify` on this Network box to set things up.

 ![Elastic Beanstalk VPC Entry](images/EBVPCEntry.png)